MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)
 - [Known issues for tracking and revoking document access](../known-issues.md#tracking-and-revoking-document-access-public-preview)

+To turn off document tracking features, see [Turning off tracking features for your tenant](track-and-revoke-admin.md#turning-off-tracking-features-for-your-tenant).

+> [!NOTE]
+> The AIP classic client supports track and revoke features using the [Microsoft tracking portal](client-track-revoke.md#using-a-web-browser-to-track-and-revoke-documents-that-you-have-registered).
+This tracking portal is not relevant when working with the unified labeling client.
+>
+> If you are upgrading from the classic client, and had tracking turned on, tracking remains turned on with the unified labeling client.
+However, the classic client tracking site will stop showing tracking logs after your upgrade.
+>
+> To view tracking data with the unified labeling client, use the PowerShell commands only, as described in the [admin guide](track-and-revoke-admin.md).

 ### Fixes and improvements for the unified labeling scanner

 The following fixes were delivered in version 2.9.109.0 of the [Azure Information Protection unified labeling scanner](../deploy-aip-scanner.md):